antor44/livestream_video/README.md

 # livestream_video.sh

-Transcribe video livestream by feeding ffmpeg output to whisper.cpp at regular intervals, based in livestream.sh from whisper.cpp
+Transcribe video livestream by feeding ffmpeg output to whisper.cpp at regular intervals, based on livestream.sh from whisper.cpp

-This linux script adds some new features:
+This Linux script adds some new features:

--Language command-line option: auto (for autodetection), en , es, fr, de, iw, ar, etc.
+-Language command-line option: auto (for autodetection), en, es, fr, de, iw, ar, etc.
--Traslate to english when auto is selected
+-Translate to English when auto is selected

+Most video streams should work.

-Recomended linux video player: SMPlayer based in mvp, or any other video player based in mplaye, due to its capaccitites to timeshift online streams for sinchronice live vídeo with the trasncription.
-Most video stream should work.
+Recommended Linux video player: SMPlayer based on mvp, or any other video player based on mplayer, due to its capabilities to timeshift online streams for synchronized live video with the transcription.

 ## Screenshot: